RaspAP/raspap-docs/docs/firewall.md

     ]
 ```

 In this way, interdependent firewall rules may be defined and administered by RaspAP.

+## Discussions
+Questions or comments about using RaspAP's firewall?
+Join the [discussion here](https://github.com/RaspAP/raspap-webgui/discussions/).